Koenkai: Kakuei Tanaka

 Etsuzankai financed its own structure, first and foremost, with funds from Tanaka's Tokyo-based business and political acquaintances.
 For example, one of Tanaka's friend – Kenji Osano – was an annual donor of 24 million yen.
 However, more importantly, Etsuzankai's tendency to initiate construction works attracted several firms who wished to secure construction bids.
 After 1965, it became common that Tanaka in return would receive 0.02% to 0.03% of a whole project expenditure as 'thank you money'.
 This money was then spent upon organizing activities for its members at an immense scale.
-It is said that Tanaka once held a trip for 11,000 people to go to a hot spring at Nukumi at the cost of US$1.4 million.
+It is said that Tanaka once held a trip for 11,000 people to go to a hot spring at Nukumi in Yamagata Prefecture at the cost of US$1.4 million.
 Etsuzankai was famed for one of its specialties, called the "pilgrimage to Meijro".
 This was a 3 days and 2 nights trip for members to spend time leisurely bathing and eating in Tokyo, touring the Diet building and Imperial Palace, watching musical at Asakusa and occasionally going to resorts at Enoshima, Atami and Izu.
 Other activities including contests, sing-a-longs and picnics.

 At the same time, its financial prosperity allowed Etsuzankai to become a political organization with overwhelming power.
 The money that was given out at events like the births, marriages, funerals of its members subtly manipulated, suffocated or directed opinions in Niigata.
 In addition to that, Etsuzenkai's influence transcended party boundaries.
 While controlling the local LDP, the group also facilitated the election of a socialist mayor in one of Niigata's municipalities.
 The Asahi reported in the mid-1970s that the Etsuzankai "virtually controls… agricultural committees, popular welfare committees, election management committees".
 This thorough penetration of Tanaka's koenkai into all important facets of Niigata's people's lives propelled him into becoming the father figure of the district.
 After his arrest in 1976 on corruption charges, many of Niigata's residents still expressed deep respect towards him.
 By 1983, many years after the scandal, 75% of the people in Niigata maintained that the prefecture had benefited from Tanaka's leadership, while another 65% thought that he was indispensable to their future welfare.